 Susan Hassmiller, Ph.D., RN, FAAN for whom this award is named, is honored by Bonnie McElveen-Hunter and the American Red Cross.

 The American Red Cross Susan Hassmiller Nursing Award, a one-time $5,000 grant, was established in 2007 to enhance Red Cross local service delivery capacity through the increased engagement of nurses in policy, leadership, and service delivery positions.
-In 2012 the awards judging panel looked for programs or activities that boosted nurse involvement in one or a combination of the Red Cross lines of business, and/or in policy and leadership roles.
-The winner of the 2013 Susan Hassmiller Nursing Award is the Chesapeake Region.
+The awards judging panel looks for programs or activities that boost nurse engagement in one or a combination of the Red Cross lines of business, and/or in policy and leadership roles.

 Preference will be given to applicants whose proposed program/activity: